-Climax is familiar territory for Gasper Noe.
+‘Climax’ is familiar territory for Gasper Noe.
 Controversial.
 Bold.
 Experimental.
 Dizzying.
 Climax is everything that you would want to in a Gasper Noe film — and the some.
 The only difference, this time he is also musical, which only ends up elevating the film.
 Many people question the reason as to why experimental cinema should be encouraged.
-To them, I say, watch Climax.
+To them, I say, watch ‘Climax’.

 Climax is about a troupe of young dancers who gather in a remote building to rehearse a dance performance.
 Following an unforgettable opening performance, the troupe begins an all-night celebration.
-But that soon turns into a nightmare as the dancers discover the sangria that they have been drinking was laced with LSD.
-What follows is absolute chaos and mayhem that end in a devastating climax.
+The diverse group has several personal issues and share gossip about one another during the celebration.

 As the night progresses, several dancers in the group get agitated and confused.
 Soon it is revealed that their sangria has been spiked with LSD.
 First the group accuse Emmanuelle, the organizer of the event, of spiking the punch but she states that she also drank it so there’s no reason it would be her.
 With the situation quickly spiraling out of control, Emmanuelle locks her young son Tito in an electrical room to segregate him away from agitated dancers.
 Some members in the group then allege that Omar, one of the dancers, of spiking the drink because he hadn’t drunk anything.
 Soon, they throw Omar out in the cold.